How many ATP molecules are consumed or produced during the conver... | Channels for Pearson+

 Glycolysis Summary: Study with Video Lessons, Practice Problems & Examples

-How many ATP molecules are consumed or produced during the conversion of one molecule of 2-phosphoglycerate into pyruvate in glycolysis?
+How many ATP molecules are consumed or produced during the conversion of glucose-6-phosphate into fructose-1,6-bisphosphate in glycolysis?

-How many ATP molecules are consumed or produced during the conversion of one molecule of 2-phosphoglycerate into pyruvate in glycolysis?
+How many ATP molecules are consumed or produced during the conversion of glucose-6-phosphate into fructose-1,6-bisphosphate in glycolysis?